yast/yast-storage-ng/doc/old_and_new_proposal.md

 ## How the old proposal distributes the space

-This part of the document explain how the storage proposal works in yast-storage.
+This part of the document explains how the storage proposal works in yast-storage.
 The content of this section is inferred from the existing documentation, some inspection of `StorageProposal.rb` and quite some manual tests.
 It may not be 100% accurate, specially since many changes have been introduced over time.

 The explanations are intentionally simplified to keep the focus on the main
-topic: the influence of the current settings in the behaviour of the proposal in the most common and simple scenarios.
+topic: the influence of the current settings in the behavior of the proposal in the most common and simple scenarios.

 For clarity reasons, the logic used to assign space to swap or the special